SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

     selenium.click("addForm:_ID74:_ID75:0:_ID79:0:checkBox);

 Given the dynamically generated Identifier, this approach would not work.
-Next time when this page is loaded the Identifier will be a different value from the one used in the Selenium command and therefore, will not be found.
+The next time this page is loaded the Identifier will be a different value from the one used in the Selenium command and therefore, will not be found.
 The click operation will fail with an "element not found" error.

-To begin, a simple solution would be to just use an XPath locator rather than trying to use an ID locator.
+To correct this, a simple solution would be to just use an XPath locator rather than trying to use an ID locator.
 So, for the checkbox you can simply use

 .. code-block:: java